Pinggy-io/pinggy_website/content/blog/securely_accessing_remote_servers_with_ssh_proxyjump_and_jump_hosts.md

 ## What is a Jump Host?

-A Jump Host is an agnostic intermediate system in by which network traffic is switch to access the target servers from a different security domain or logical network layer.
-This is a controlled gateway through which the external networks can access some servers that are otherwise not directly recognizable from the external network by other users such as the administrators and other accredited users.
+A Jump Host is an agnostic intermediate system in which network traffic is switched to access the target servers from a different security domain or logical network layer.
+This is a controlled gateway through which the external networks can access some servers that are otherwise not directly recognisable from the external network by other users, such as the administrators and other accredited users.

+{{< image "securely_accessing_remote_servers_with_ssh_proxyjump_and_jump_hosts/jumphost.webp" "JumpHosts" >}}

 ## Why Use a Jump Host?